leon-kfd/Dashboard/README.md

 - Chrome extension is ready.
 - <a href="https://leon-kfd.github.io/Dashboard/howdy-dashboard.crx">Download crx file</a>
-- But maybe you need to unzip the file and load it as a folder in chrome devlopment mode.
+- But maybe you need to unzip the file and load it as a folder in chrome development mode.

 ## Desktop application mode